Rounding it up

 Cash back advocates argue that there's no need to worry about flexibility since these credit cards reward you in cash.
 While that's true, you still need to think about the payout dates; most people would prefer to get their money every month as opposed to annually.

 A credit card’s earn rate is another major consideration when choosing a new credit card.
 With some cards, you can earn increased cash back on select merchant categories such as groceries or gas.
 Ideally, you want to look for a card that gives you a bonus earn rate where you naturally spend.

-For example, KOHO Premium gives you 2% cash back on groceries, eating & drinking, and transportation.
+For example, KOHO Extra gives you 2% cash back on groceries, eating & drinking, and transportation.
 Maybe you fly frequently with Air Canada; then it’d be in your best interest to get an Aeroplan credit card since you'd get a higher earn rate on Air Canada purchases.